-Thumbs the word!
-Our instant text message feature allows guests to give us instant feedback.
-Texting is especially not with Gen Y. and when we launch this service on college campuses, we receive 200-1,000 texts each day.
-Our responsiveness helps drive the engagement right back to the café, where we also post the texts and our responses direct to video monitors in the cale and online
+Thumbs the world Our Instant text message feature allows guests to give us instant feedback.
+Texting is espacially not with Gen Y, and when we launch that pervise on college campuses, we receive 200-1000 tests such day.
+Our insponsiveness helps drive the engagement right back to the café, where we also post the texts and our responses direct to video monitors in the cafe and ordinate.